flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 These options are found on the "Failure Generators" tab on the Failure page.

 !!! info ""
-    Please ensure that you are on the correct tab to trigger set up the correct generator.
+    Please ensure that you are on the correct tab to trigger or set up the correct generator.

     ![flypad-failure-tab.png](../../assets/flypados3/flypad-failure-tab.png){loading=lazy}